INSTALLING AND OPERATING THE

 (buy now).

-Upgraded camera models: More expensive Canon models include the mid-range Canon 40D, 50D, or 7D.
+Upgraded camera models: More expensive Canon models include the mid-range Canon 40D, 50D, 60D, 70D, 7D, and 7D Mark II.

-High-end models such as the Canon 5D Mark II will work but with an 0.6X crop factor.
+High-end full-frame models such as the Canon 5D Mark II will work but with an 0.6X crop factor.

 Photo quality is excellent with any current model,